 The half-life of salvia has only been tested in blood.
 Its half-life is very short — only about an hour.
 This short window means that salvia does not last long in the body.
-In comparison, oxycodone’s half-life is between 2 to 4 hours.
+In comparison, oxycodone’s half-life is between two and four hours.
 The short period makes testing for salvia use difficult.

 Salvia hispanica is also known as chia.
-The Food and Drug Administration (FDA) says chia is safe and will not cause a high or show up on a drug test.
-Nor will Salvia miltiorrhiza, which is also known as danshen and is commonly used in Asia as an herbal drug.
+The Food and Drug Administration (FDA) says chia is safe and will not cause a high or show up on a drug test — nor will Salvia miltiorrhiza, also known as danshen and is commonly used in Asia as an herbal drug.

 Salvia does not show up on most standard drug tests.
 If someone wants to test for it specifically, the test needs to be specially ordered.
 Salvia tests are uncommon and expensive.
 Tests need to be conducted right after salvia use because the substance does not last long in the body.
-Salvia does not show up in sweat and there are no tests for it in hair.
+Salvia does not show up in sweat, and there are no tests for it in hair.
 However, it is possible to test for salvia in urine, spit and blood.
-Therefore, it is useful to know how long salvia stays in your system.

 How long salvia stays in urine is unknown.
 Most drug tests do not test for salvia in urine.
 A salvia urine test is rare and can be expensive.
 The tests that do exist are tests for the active ingredient, salvinorin A.

 Just like urine, most drug tests do not test for salvia in spit.
-Salvia spit tests are uncommon.
-They can be expensive.
-Like urine tests, the tests are specific for salvinorin A. How long salvia stays in your saliva is not known.
+Salvia spit tests are uncommon and can be expensive.
+Like urine tests, the tests are specific for salvinorin A. How long salvia stays in your saliva is not reliably known.